antiwork/.github/CONTRIBUTING.md

    - Force-pushing rewrites history and makes review threads hard to follow
    - Don't worry about messy commits - we squash everything when merging to main
 - **Must**: Self-review your PR with explanatory comments for any non-intuitive or non-obvious changes to help reviewers understand your reasoning
-- **Must**: Pull requests' code should be 100% related to the issue being solved.
+- **Must**: Code should be 100% related to the issue being solved.
 Anything unrelated should be moved into its own atomic PR
+- **Must**: Contain videos of before/after with light/dark mode and mobile/desktop represented
-- Newlines at end of files, always
+- Newlines at end of files

 ### Front-end